 Enrolling for credit is the preferred option for enrollment in Music lessons and ensembles.
 However, we recognize that many students across the University value the opportunity to participate in lesson and ensemble courses while working toward requirements in another department or school.
 In order to correctly track the participation in our programs, we need an accurate count of all students who participate in Music ensembles and lessons.

-All students are now required to register for lessons and ensembles in either the normal (unit-bearing) or zero-unit course.
+All students are now required to register for lessons and ensembles in either the unit-bearing or zero-unit version of a course.